-I recently learned of a friend’s Lewy body dementia diagnosis.
+I recently learned of a friend’s Lewy body diagnosis.
 This prompted me to dust off and finish a blog post I started some time ago.
-Lewy body dementia, after all, accounts for as much as 15% of dementia cases.
+Lewy bodies, after all, accounts for as much as 15% of dementia cases.

 Robin Williams Death Caused By Lewy Body Dementia

 On August 11, 2014 I heard on the radio that Robin Williams had committed suicide.

 I fell in love with Robin’s rowdy, insane style of comedy immediately when I first saw him on an episode of Happy Days.
 That was probably 1970.
 After that I followed his career closely.
 Dead Poet Society is still one of my favorite movies — not just one of my favorite Robin Williams’ movies.

 Early reports indicated that Robin took his life because of depression.
 He was, in fact, struggling with depression before his death.
 However, we later learned that dementia with Lewy bodies probably caused that depression.
 As we will see, depression is a common symptom of this disease.

 A few months before his death Williams learned of a Parkinson’s disease diagnosis.
 He started experiencing physical symptoms including Parkinsonism late in the previous year.
 Symptoms of dementia, including paranoia, increased following the diagnosis.

 An autopsy following his death (I think Robin would appreciate the humor there) revealed that he more likely had dementia with Lewy bodies.

 Lewy body dementia is, in fact, the second or third most common cause of dementia, depending on who you ask.
 According to the Lewy Body Dementia Association the disease, “affects an estimated 1.4 million individuals and their families in the United States.”